vch-sh/personal-task-manager/README.md

   - Dark Mode: Enable dark theme for better readability in low-light environments.
   - Always Open Filter Section: Option to keep the filtering section expanded for quicker access to filters and sorting options.
   - Auto-hide Completed Tasks: Automatically hide completed tasks to maintain a focused interface.

-**Note: This project is actively being developed.
-Many more exciting features are planned and will be added in future updates!**

 ## Technologies Used